Book Now

 The Benefits of Gum Grafting

-• Reducing the risk of gum disease and tooth loss
+• Lowering the risk of periodontal disease and future tooth loss

 Why Choose Dr. Lauren Anderson for Your Biological Periodontics?